daniekcodes/portfolio/README.md

 # Daniekio's Portfolio Website

-This is my portfolio website that showcases my skills and projects in web development, data analysis, and machine learning.
+This is my portfolio website that showcases my skills in web development.

 ## Features